 Where is the Loudoun County courthouse and how do I access records?

 The Loudoun County Circuit Court and General District Court are in Leesburg, the county seat.
-Virginia OCIS at courts.state.va.us provides statewide access to General District Court records and jurisdiction-specific access to Circuit Court records — select Loudoun County for Circuit Court matters.
-Ashburn, Sterling, and all other unincorporated Loudoun communities route to Leesburg courts.
+Virginia OCIS at courts.state.va.us provides statewide access to General District Court records and jurisdiction-specific access to Circuit Court records.
+Select Loudoun County for Circuit Court matters.
+All unincorporated communities including Ashburn, Sterling, and South Riding route to Leesburg courts.

-Can you look up marriage or divorce records online in Virginia?
+Can you look up marriage or divorce records online in Loudoun County?

 Can I use these searches for jobs, housing, or insurance decisions?